f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip.rst

 8. Login as **paula** and select previously created ``LAB_module3`` Application, then click on ``https_waf_app_service``.

 9. In 7.x, the protection mode isn't automatically updated on the Application Dashboard.
+This is no longer needed for 8.0 version and above.

 Under Properties, select CONFIGURATION, then add ``upgradeProtectionMode 3/26/20`` in the Description field and click Save.